Emirates says still waiting to hear from Airbus on A380 revamp

+* Completed tenth amendment of its credit facility to increase size from $600 million to $750 million

-LONDON Emirates [EMIRA.UL] president Tim Clark said on Friday the airline is still waiting for a decision from Airbus (AIR.PA) over whether the planemaker will proceed with a revamp of the A380 superjumbo.
+LONDON, April 17 Emirates president Tim Clark said on Friday the airline is still waiting for a decision from Airbus over whether the planemaker will proceed with a revamp of the A380 superjumbo.

 Emirates, which is the leading buyer of the existing A380 jet with 140 orders, has said it would look at placing an order for up to 200 of the so-called A380neo jets should Airbus go ahead with the update.